rfaulhaber/hailstone/README.md

-Simulator of the hailstone sequence (the Collatz Conjecture) written in Go.
+Simulator of the [hailstone sequence](https://en.wikipedia.org/wiki/Collatz_conjecture) written in Go.